Yoga enthusiasts across world celebrate International Day of Yoga with outdoor sessions | Entertainment

 Thousands of yoga enthusiasts from across the world on Tuesday took part in mass yoga sessions to mark the 8th International Day of Yoga as the celebrations returned to an in-person format after over two years following the COVID-19 pandemic.
 The event was marked this year under the theme ''Yoga for Humanity''.

-A series of outdoor yoga events have been organized across the UK to mark the International Day of Yoga.
+A series of outdoor yoga events have been organised across the UK to mark the International Day of Yoga.

-Indian consulates across different parts of the UK similarly organized open-air yoga sessions, after being forced into virtual mode due to the pandemic over the last few years.
+Indian consulates across different parts of the UK similarly organised open air yoga sessions, after being forced into virtual mode due to the pandemic over the last few years.

-Yoga teachers of Swami Vivekananda Cultural Centre, Embassy of India, Kathmandu also organized yoga sessions for women, and a special children's yoga session at Boudhanath Stupa, a UNESCO World Heritage Site in Kathmandu.
-In China, the Indian Embassy in Beijing organized a yoga session. ''#IDY2022 momentum continues: Celebrating 8th International Day of Yoga, Team We Yoga of Guru Ashish Bahuguna conducted a refreshing morning yoga session at the Embassy of India, Beijing,'' the Indian mission in Beijing tweeted.
+Yoga teachers of Swami Vivekananda Cultural Centre, Embassy of India, Kathmandu also organised yoga sessions for women, and a special children's yoga session at Boudhanath Stupa, a UNESCO World Heritage Site in Kathmandu.
+In China, the Indian Embassy in Beijing organised a yoga session. ''#IDY2022 momentum continues : Celebrating 8th International Day of Yoga, Team We Yoga of Guru Ashish Bahuguna conducted a refreshing morning Yoga session at the Embassy of India, Beijing,'' the Indian mission in Beijing tweeted.

 It also announced the winners of a photo competition on how yoga attains its ethereal beauty through the relationship it establishes with nature.
+Siddharth Chatterjee, UN Coordinator to China, demonstrated Yoga exercises to Chinese children in his office in Beijing.
 In Colombo, Sri Lankan Prime Minister Ranil Wickremesinghe and several parliamentarians participated in the yoga day celebrations.

 ''Gave an experience of uniting the body with the mind.
 The Day marks the culmination of a series of #yoga events across #SriLanka over the past few days,'' it said.